Basis-Theory/docs/source/includes/api-reference/_reactor_formulas.md

 ### Response

-Returns an [Reactor Formula](#reactor-formulas-reactor-formula-object) if the Reactor Formula was updated.
+Returns a [Reactor Formula](#reactor-formulas-reactor-formula-object) if the Reactor Formula was updated.
 Returns [an error](#errors) if there were validation errors, or the Reactor Formula failed to update.

 ## Delete Reactor Formula